-How to Visit Bryce Canyon National Park When You Only Have a Day
+How To Visit Bryce Canyon in a Day

 Planning to spend an entire day at Bryce will allow you to go on the scenic drive, visit the main viewpoints, take lots of photos, go on a day hike or two, and explore the visitor center.

-Once you see a hoodoo in real life for the first time, you will definitely be awed!
-Hoodoos are tall irregular geologic formations found in the arid West, most notably in Bryce Canyon National Park and Utah.
+Once you see a hoodoo in real life for the first time, you will be in awe.
+Hoodoos are tall, irregular geologic formations found in the arid West, most notably in Bryce Canyon National Park and Utah.

 If you don’t plan to hike, start your visit by doing the scenic drive.